 Your Major, also called Academic Plan, is 60 credits. (more info)

-Students: after you have declared your major (academic plan), advising for courses and graduation comes from your home department.
+After you have declared your major (academic plan), advising for majors courses and graduation comes from your home department.
 In our department, an advisor (one of our faculty) will be assigned to you.
 Your job is to email your advisor to identify yourself and set up a meeting.
 Not sure who your advisor is? - Check CF/Email the department.
+You may have an “advising hold’ on CF, meaning you need to see your advisor and get approval before you can register for classes.
+(CF = CUNYfirst)

 Faculty advisors: after your student contacts you, we recommend inviting them to (i) review degree maps; (ii) complete the "Major Course Planner” and registration forms in preparation for the meeting.
 After meeting, sign the registration form to approve it.
 The student can keep these forms.
 Then, you can email Denise Addison, with student name and student EMPLID to let her know that course registration is now permitted.